Zylann/SnowfeetFramework/README.md

 This is an experimental, cross-platform game engine specialized for 2D desktop game making.
 Currently, it is built on top of SFML, a nice multimedia library.
+It basically consists in all the files I frequently re-use in my C++ game projects.

 The project was originally a game prototype, but I decided to put its engine-related files open-source and leave a sample as demo.